Dancing Frog, 3D Sculpture by Bear (Doug) Horne, Tsawout Nation - SOLD

 Note: USD amounts estimated based on Bank of Canada average exchange rate, updated weekly, Invoice in CAD, overseas shipping costs $65 CAD added at check-out.

-We guarantee the authenticity of every piece of art sold through our Gallery !!!
+We guarantee the authenticity of every piece of art we offer, coming directly from the artist !!!

 We do not offer reproductions, imported copies, cheap mass-produced, machine made or so called native-inspired/native-style knock-off pieces